Skip to content

 For applications with AI features, we integrate directly with APIs from leading providers, building everything in compliance with GDPR requirements for data storage within the EU/EEA zone.

-What does web application development cost in Norway?
+What does web development cost in Norway?

 Prices vary by scope and complexity.
 A simple internal tool or customer portal can be developed for NOK 80,000–200,000.
 A full SaaS application with user management, payment integration, and advanced features typically costs NOK 200,000–600,000 or more.